JiaaZe/Golgi-analysis-tool/README.md

 ## INTRODUCTION

 1. Two ways to get exe file:
    - a.
-Download zip file from the latest release.
+Download zip file from the latest release and extract.
    - b.
 Download source code and run `pyinstaller --noconfirm --distpath ./exe --workpath ./exe/build GolgiAnalysisTool.spec`.
 The exe file is in `./exe/GolgiAnalysisTool` folder.